-The first step is a pre-proposal, which is due to the Screening Committee via e-mail by the announced deadline in early October and May.
-The document is required to be in Microsoft Word, using the pre-proposal template.
+The first step is a pre-proposal, which is due to the Fund Manager via e-mail by the announced deadline in Fall and Spring.
+The document is required to be in Microsoft Word, using the pre-proposal application template.

 Pre-proposals should be no longer than two pages (not including references) and include:

-- Investigator information – principals involved, collaborators, sources of other funding, and other resources involved with the project
+- Investigator and Other Information – List all principals involved and your collaborators, sources of current funding, and whether you require resources outside the university.

 The Screening Committee identifies those projects deemed best to satisfy the criteria outlined in the review process, resulting in invitations to submit full proposals.
 This stage of the process requires approximately two weeks.
 Pre-proposals not selected will be returned to applicants with a brief explanation of why they were declined.